The Shipping Law Review: Cayman Islands

-A common law enforcement action is commenced by the issue of a writ endorsed with a statement of claim setting out: (1) the basic facts relating to the nature of the original cause of action; (2) the basis upon which the foreign court had jurisdiction over the debtor; (3) particulars of the judgment; and (4) the fact that the judgment remains unsatisfied in whole or in part.
-The judgment creditor has available to him or her all the usual interlocutory remedies and rights of appeal available to any plaintiff including pretrial freezing (or Mareva) injunctions, pretrial discovery orders and interim receivers.
+A common law enforcement action is commenced by the issue of a writ endorsed with a statement of claim setting out (1) the basic facts relating to the nature of the original cause of action, (2) the basis on which the foreign court had jurisdiction over the debtor, (3) particulars of the judgment, and (4) the fact that the judgment remains unsatisfied in whole or in part.
+The judgment creditor has available to him or her all the usual interlocutory remedies and rights of appeal available to any plaintiff, including pretrial freezing (or Mareva) injunctions, pretrial discovery orders and interim receivers.

 Statutory enforcement of foreign judgment

 The FJREA provides a scheme for registering and enforcing the judgments of the superior courts (both federal and state) of Australia and its external territories.
 The FJREA allows a judgment creditor under a judgment rendered by such an Australian court to apply to the Cayman Islands courts at any time within six years of the date of judgment to have the judgment registered in the Cayman Islands courts.
 The Cayman Islands courts will register the judgment, provided the judgment has not been wholly satisfied and is enforceable by execution in Australia.
 The FJREA sets out the circumstances in which registration may or must be set aside, which coincide with the requirements for enforcement at common law.